lpurificacao/Zoom_chat_headers_remover/README.md

 Go the repository [Python_setup](https://github.com/lpurificacao/python_setup) and download this script.

-It will the virtual environment and installs the emoji module for you.
+It will create the virtual environment and installs the emoji module for you.

 You can then download the `zoom_chat_headers_remover.py` and run it from the folder you previously created.